apache/wicket-site/contribute/ides.md

 ### Eclipse ###

-Eclipse offers a good support for Maven based projects with [plugin M2Eclipse](http://www.eclipse.org/m2e/).
-Once installed you can go to 'Import...->Existing Maven Projects' and import one or more Maven projects into your workspace.
+Eclipse offers a native for Maven based projects.
+To import a maven project just go to 'File...->Import...->Existing Maven Projects' and import one or more Maven projects into your workspace.

 Alternatively, you can generate an Eclipse project typing the following command on project's root: